skip to main content

 While satellite internet is an invaluable resource that provides internet access to millions of people, it’s also one of the slowest and most expensive types of internet.
 Low data caps and high latency make it impractical for many online activities.

-When we look at broadband coverage in the US while excluding satellite internet, we get a very different picture.19
+When we looked at broadband coverage in the US just before the introduction of the Affordable Connectivity Program (ACP) while excluding satellite internet, we got a very different picture.19

 No providers1+ providers2+ providers3+ providers